sejal3006/Cello_world_clone/Pravin M/README.md

 - **index.html:** The main HTML file containing the structure of the web page.
 - **style.css:** The stylesheet file for styling the application.
-- **script.js:** The JavaScript file containing the logic for the typing test.
 - **Images/:** Folder containing images used in the application.

 ## Styling